google/extra-keyboards-for-chrome-os/example/README.md

-If the layout exists in a version of xkeyboard-config that is newer than that running on Chrome OS then you could [create a bug](https://chromium.googlesource.com/chromiumos/docs/+/master/reporting_bugs.md) against requesting a new version of xkeyboard-config be built and included.
+If the layout exists in a version of xkeyboard-config that is newer than that running on Chrome OS then you could [create a bug](https://chromium.googlesource.com/chromiumos/docs/+/master/reporting_bugs.md) requesting a new version of xkeyboard-config be built and included.
 This may take a while.

 The other option is to create your own extension using some sort of key combination mapping in JavaScript.
 Head over to the [remap](remap/README.md)